rebelsky/sams-assorted-musings-reflections/doug-caulkins.md

 Doug Caulkins' title is Professor Emeritus of Anthropology at Grinnell College.
-That title tells you much too little about Doug, so I'm going to try.
-I'll admit that as I sat down to write this essay, I found so many thoughts going through my head that organizing it was difficult;
-but I've tried.
+That title tells you much too little about Doug, so I'm going to try to tell you more.
+I'll admit that as I sat down to write this essay, I found so many thoughts going through my head that organizing it was difficult; but I've tried.
 Let's start at the present and work our ways backwards.

 In case you didn't know, "Professor Emeritus" is a title granted to faculty at the end of their career, when they have supposedly retired from active teaching.
 Doug's been Professor Emeritus for at least a few years.
 It may therefore surprise you to hear that Doug has a teaching load that is nearly as high as that of most active faculty [1].
-Each year, Doug teaches about four courses for the College: Two or three full courses on some aspect of leadership, innovation, and/or enterprise and one half-course in which he helps Grinnell students think about the career options a liberal arts degree permits.
+Each year, Doug teaches about three courses for the College: Two full courses on some aspect of leadership, innovation, and/or enterprise and one half-course in which he helps Grinnell students think about the career options a liberal arts degree permits.
 In all of these courses, Doug takes advantage of Grinnell's enormous network of talented alumni by bringing them back to talk to and with students about the work that they do.
-These courses are also among the most enrolled of those at Grinnell, sometimes attracting upwards of fifty students.
+These courses are also among the most enrolled of those at Grinnell, often attracting upwards of fifty students.
 If that wasn't enough, Doug is more willing to teach "Plus Twos" [2] than any other faculty member I know of.

 Does Doug do this for the enormous wealth it provides?
 Almost certainly not.
 He seems to accept a per-course stipend that is on par with what we